AlexHoorn/MovieLocationsOntology/data/README.md

 ### Adding alignment with Wikidata resource URI's

 An additional step was further postprocessing the data to include a column indicating a wikidata resource.
 With this column our data was aligned to external RF data on the web.
 This also allowed for great reuse of our data for future users.
 This mapping was done via the add_owl_same_as.py script.
 In this script we queried wikidata for sections of 80 shows and saved the resources that were returned.
 For more information on this dataset see [zenodo_data](##zenodo_data).
+Finally with the data created from the add_owl_same_as.py script we integrated the alignment to wikidata resources into the ontology with the map_wiki_resources.py script.
+The resulting ontology was uploaded to [zenodo.org](https://zenodo.org/record/4126948).

 ## Explanation of converted data files